AndrewC1998/website/content/project/CCC/index.md

 date = 2019-06-27T00:00:00

 # Project summary to display on homepage.
 summary = "We find high-potential entrepreneurs in South African townships who severely lack world view and global thinking.
-Their innovation power suffers from their limited horizon.
-While we have many highly skilled people in Europe who would like to help but lack the local insight.
-In an attempt to address the demand for entrepreneurial skills in South Africa, we piloted CCC in 2018, an online platform accessible to everyone in South Africa, where we provide a project management tool for proper development and management of business ideas, inspiring examples of South African entrepreneurs who have made a success of their ventures, tailored business resources designed specifically to match each beneficiary, and a group of community connection tools to encourage collaboration between community members.
-Our solution is bringing these two together and building an online platform.
-The program has found that past mentees readily want to help other mentees and we find that most mentees go on to become mentors."
+Their innovation power suffers from their limited horizon while we have many highly skilled people in Europe who lack the local insight.
+To address the demand for entrepreneurial skills in South Africa, we piloted CCC in 2018, an online platform accessible to everyone in South Africa, where we provide a project management tool for development and management of business ideas."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`